alex-harvey-z3q/alex-harvey-z3q.github.io/_posts/2020-10-18-australia-in-the-post-pandemic-world.md

 ## Part III - Containment fails

-So far, I have looked at measures aimed at preventing and containing future Covid-19 outbreak.
+So far, I have looked at measures aimed at preventing and containing future Covid-19 outbreaks.
 But we must be realistic and accept that, no matter how good are our defences, we may lose control of the epidemic.
 South Korea, after all, lost control in Daegu.
 What should we do then?

-In this section, I argue that we must give up on the idea of the full national lockdown, implement lighter, targeted restrictions aimed to prevent superspreading events, and do what we can to protect the elderly and others most at risk of severe disease.
+In this section, I argue that we must give up on the full national lockdown, implement lighter, targeted restrictions aimed at preventing superspreading events, and do what we can to protect those most at risk of severe disease.

 ### Overdispersion and superspreading

-South Korea's Patient 31 was a superspreading event that exposed over 1,000 individuals and may have infected hundreds.
+South Korea's Patient 31 caused a superspreading event that exposed over 1,000 individuals and may have infected hundreds.
 In another superspreading event, 175 executives from around the world came to a Biogen conference in Boston.
 Around 100 of these went home infected by SARS-CoV-2.
 In yet another example, 260 children and teenagers were infected at a sleepaway camp in Georgia in July.

 The average number of infections, however, that someone infected by SARS-CoV-2 causes - the value known as R0, the basic reproduction number – is thought to be about 2.5.

 It turns out that SARS-CoV-2 is highly _overdispersed_.
-Overdispersion means a small number of infected individuals causes most of the transmission.
-Overdispersion is sometimes represented as the fraction of infected individuals who cause 80% of transmission.
+Overdispersion means a small number of infected individuals cause most of the transmission.
+It is sometimes expressed as the fraction of infected individuals who cause 80% of transmission.
 For SARS-CoV-2, the value may be 10% or lower.
-So, while on average a group of 10 infected individuals might cause 25 secondary infections, just one of those might infect 20 people, while the remaining nine combine to infect only five.
+So, while on average, a group of 10 infected individuals might cause 25 secondary infections, just one of those might infect 20 people, while the remaining nine combine to infect only five.

 This is represented in the following diagram: